 - The CLARIOstar®Plus reads fluorescently stained cells using a well scan to give a well average quickly and reproducibly

-- BMG LABTECH software calculates S/B ratio and imports it into the Seahorse software for automatic normalisation
+- S/B ratios calculated by the BMG LABTECH software can be pasted into the Seahorse software for normalisation

 Table of contents